oleksiikutuzov/esp32-homekit-led-strip/README.md

 Custom PCB is designed for the project.
 Currently for regular ESP32 board, however there are plans to do for ESP32-C3, which has smaller footprint.

+## HomeKit functions

+Device has three modes, which can be switched via the Eve app.
+As they are custim characteristics, they are not visible in the Home app:
+* Manual Control (manually set one single color)
+* Rainbow (the whole strip is changing colors)
+* Color Wheel (strip has different colors "running" along)

+Also in the Eve app you can set the number of LEDs in your strip (default is 90).
+After changing this characteristic, you need to restart the controller for changes to take effect.

+Characteristics values are saved to NVS, so they will be restored if device looses power.

+At the moment you can enable the Switch device in the sketch by defining the `RELAY` variable, but in the future this will implemented via custom characteristic as well to be able to enable it when device is running.

 ## Software

 Here you can see, which pins are used and pre-defined in the firmware: